lebotlan/libexpand/README.md

 ## Overview

 Layout constraints are collected in a set of inequations, which are then solved by libexpand.
+Horizontal and vertical constraints are separated.

-### Example 1: share a 22-wide space between 4 elements.
+### Example 1: share a 23-wide horizontal space between 4 elements.

 Consider this example: